Roberta Crenshaw

 Roberta P. Crenshaw (April 17, 1914 - February 8, 2005) was an American civic leader and philanthropist.
-Crenshaw campaigned for over 60 years to preserve parkland in Austin, Texas and supported Austin-area cultural institutions.
+Crenshaw campaigned for over 60 years to preserve park land in Austin, Texas and supported Austin-area cultural institutions.

 Early life and education

 Roberta Purvis was born in Little Rock, Arkansas on April 17, 1914.
 She came to Austin, Texas in 1932 to attend the University of Texas.
 She graduated with a liberal arts degree and served the Zeta Tau Alpha sorority as president.
 She married cotton exporter and oilman Malcolm Hiram Reed, with whom she had two daughters.
 After his unexpected death in 1945, she married attorney Fagan Dickson, who she divorced in 1974.
 In 1975, she married lawyer Charles Edward Crenshaw, becoming stepmother to golfer Ben Crenshaw.

 Career

 Crenshaw was appointed by Austin City Council to the Parks Board in 1952, which was at that time under the Public Works Department.
 Crenshaw helped push for the parks department to be joined with the recreation department, and in 1963, the Austin Parks and Recreation Department was officially formed.
-Crenshaw served 12 years on the Parks Board, serving as chair from 1964-1969.
+Crenshaw served 12 years on the Parks Board, serving as chair from 1964 to 1969.
 In 1954, Crenshaw donated six acres of land to create Reed Park in Tarrytown.

 In the 1960s, as chair of the Parks Board, she spearheaded the effort to create parkland and a trail surrounding Town Lake.
 Crenshaw, who purchased nearly 400 shrubs and trees to spur development of parks along the lakefront, helped recruit Lady Bird Johnson to boost funding and support for the lake's beautification projects.
 Crenshaw also formed a coalition to prevent private developers to bring amusement parks to the lake.

 Crenshaw, while married to Fagan Dickson, owned a cattle farm in the East Riverside area called "Faro Farm".
 In 1973, the couple partnered with developers to redevelop the property into a large planned unit development called "The Crossing".
 Much of the development was not fully realized, and in 1984, Crenshaw donated more than 30 acre of the land to the City of Austin to create the Colorado River Park, later renamed Roy G. Guerrero Park.

 In 1976, Crenshaw joined the board of a nonprofit group formed to save the Paramount Theatre, a building that she owned 50% of through a trust in her late husband's estate.
 Crenshaw donated her share to the nonprofit, who was able to secure funding to renovate the deteriorated theater.

 Crenshaw raised funds to create the Umlauf Sculpture Garden and Museum, which opened in 1991.
 In the 1990s, Crenshaw fought to convince the Texas Department of Transportation to fund and construct a pedestrian walkway under the MoPac Expressway bridge across the Colorado River, which opened in 2004.
 Up until her death, Crenshaw fought a 20-year battle to prevent private development on the site of the Seaholm Power Plant, which was ultimately redeveloped.